 Award amounts are sent directly to the student’s supervisor.
 Students must produce a short financial report for the QCBS and are then reimbursed by their supervisor.

-BSD Awards for undergraduate students applications must contain the following items:
+BSD Awards for undergraduate student’s applications must contain the following items:

-Cover letter (maximum 1 page)
+• Cover letter (maximum 1 page)

 Make sure your cover letter includes the following information: First and last name, academic institution, email address, name of your graduate program.
-Your letter should be short and provide a summary of the accompanying documentation.

-University transcripts
+• University transcripts

-Applicants should provide scanned or electronic versions of up to date transcript(s) of university grades.
+Applicants should provide scanned or electronic versions of up-to-date transcript(s) of university grades.
 Transcripts can be included as part of the PDF file.

-CV (1 to 3 pages)
+• CV (1 to 3 pages)

 Note that CVs of award recipients will be posted on the QCBS website.
-Your CV should follow the following format:

-• A contact section including your academic institution logo, a photo of yourself, and the name of the internship supervisor
+• A contact section including your academic institution logo, a photo of yourself, and the name of the internship supervisor,

-• An education section including your past and present education programs with dates attended
+• An education section including your past and present education programs with dates attended,

-• A research section briefly describing your research project
+• A research section briefly describing your research project,

-• A publication section (if applicable)
+• A publication section (if applicable).

-Description of project (maximum ½ page)
+• Description of project (maximum ½ page)

 Please indicate the title of the internship research project, even if preliminary.
-Briefly describe how the award will help you achieve your research goals and contribute to you professional development.
+Briefly describe how the award will help you achieve your research goals and contribute to your professional development.
 Please include latitude/longitude coordinates (6 decimal degrees) for the place the award will be used.

-Relevance to QCBS research program (maximum ½ page)
+• Relevance to QCBS research program (maximum ½ page)

 Briefly describe how your work relates to the QCBS research structure (axes and themes).

-Use of funds (maximum 1 page)
+• Use of funds (maximum 1 page)

-Briefly explain why you are you requesting an award to participate in the QCBS research program, provide the following information
+Briefly explain why you are you requesting an award to participate in the QCBS research program, provide the following information:

-• Project title
+• Project title,

-• Name of institution offering training/internship
+• Name of institution offering training/internship,

-• Location of training/internship
+• Location of training/internship,

-• Date and duration of training/internship
+• Date and duration of training/internship,

-• For training workshop, provide overview of course material
+• For training workshop, provide overview of course material,

-• For internship, provide details about lab and supervisor, including contact information
+• For internship, provide details about lab and supervisor, including contact information,

-Estimated budget (maximum 1 page)
+• Estimated budget (maximum 1 page)

 The budget should be a table showing all the costs of the project for which you are applying for funding.
 Please use the following table as a template.